Psalmol/smart-agriculture-monitoring/Inference-setup.md

 Water Pump	22
 Pest Detection In	23

-Blynk credentials, Wi-Fi SSID, and password are hidden for security.
+Blynk credentials, Wi-Fi SSID, and password are hidden.

 🔐 Credentials
 All credentials (Blynk Token, Wi-Fi SSID, password) are excluded from this file for GitHub security.
 See .ino file or contact developer if deploying.